Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 Old Town Pour House

 1703 Freedom Drive, Naperville, (630) 448-6020, and 8 Oak Brook Center, Oak Brook, (630) 601-1440, oldtownpourhouse.com/.
-From Thursday, March 10, to Thursday, March 17, St. Patrick's food specials include Irish nachos, pastrami Rueben and sheperd's pie.
+Now through Thursday, March 17, St. Patrick's food specials include Irish nachos, pastrami Rueben and sheperd's pie.
 Wash them down with an $8 Guinness blend such as Dark Side of the Moon (Guinness and Blue Moon), Snakebite (Guinness and Angry Orchard Crisp Apple Cider) and Voodoo (Guinness and Reubaus).

 O'Toole's and Timothy O'Toole's Pub